The Incredibly Gifted Tramp

 Several weeks later Jessie awoke to see Aurelius’s cane propped against her writing desk.
 A note lay atop a thick leather-bound book, Jessie picked up the note and read it ‘Dear Jessie, your Grandmother and I have decided to elope, by the time you read this we will be halfway to Las Vegas.
 I can not express how proud I am of you, I have watched you grow up into a wonderful young woman and I will enjoy watching you grow to adulthood with your Grandmother by my side.
 You were right about who I was waiting for, it was you.
 I had long ago given up hope that Isla would return, I had assumed she had either moved on or forgotten about me long ago.
 Since then I have been waiting for someone to pass my wand on to, your mother never really noticed me but you did, you see many things others do not.
 The book will teach you everything you need to know, I would be no better than one of your school teachers simply quoting from a textbook.
 I am sure you will put the wand to better use than this old man can and so it is yours.
 Use it well’

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kai Palmer GreenWrite a Review